StefanJAuer/RaySAR/README.md

 # RaySAR
-Welcome and thank you for your interest in RaySAR :-).
+Welcome and thank you for your interest in RaySAR :-) (just follow the link "release" above to download).

 To start with, I will try to summarize the main properties of the software package you have downloaded.